MosesPWalker/SimpleSpeedDirectHUD/README.md

 Prioritize safe driving.
 Always be alert and follow traffic laws.
 Avoid any distractions, including using Simple Speed Direct & HUD for non-navigation purposes.

-Simple Speed Direct & HUD provides non-real-time data, which may not always be accurate or up-to-date. the App Developer ("AD") disclaims any warranty regarding the reliability of this information.
+Simple Speed Direct & HUD provides non-real-time speed indication, which may not always be accurate or up-to-date. the App Developer ("AD") disclaims any warranty regarding the reliability of this information.

-To provide location-based features, Simple Speed Direct & HUD uses iPhone GPS functionality and data.
+To provide location-based features, Simple Speed Direct & HUD uses iPhone GPS functionality.
 None of this data is intended for use beyond the app and is not shared.

 We do not guarantee that Simple Speed Direct & HUD will meet your specific needs or be free of defects.